Czech First League: Sponsorship

-In 1997 the league started a sponsorship deal with Plzeňský Prazdroj, a. s. and became known as the Gambrinus liga (after the company's Gambrinus beer).
+In 1997 the league started a sponsorship deal with Pilsner Urquell Brewery and became known as the Gambrinus liga (after the company's Gambrinus beer).
 In 2008, the sponsorship was extended until the end of the 2013–14 season.

 In May 2014, the league announced a four-year sponsorship deal with betting firm Synot, becoming the Synot liga.
 However, in January 2016 the company announced that their deal would conclude at the end of the 2015–16 season.

 In July 2016 a new two-year sponsorship deal was announced, with the league partnering ePojisteni.cz, an online insurance company.
 The league subsequently became known as the ePojisteni.cz liga.
 Due to a government subsidy scandal and the arrest of FAČR chairman Miroslav Pelta, ePojisteni.cz terminated the contract prematurely in May 2017.
 The league was then renamed HET liga for the 2017–18 season, after paint manufacturer HET.

-In October 2016 FAČR, League Football Association and Czech betting company Fortuna a.s. signed a 6-year partnership deal.
+In October 2016, FAČR, League Football Association and Czech betting company Fortuna signed a 6-year partnership deal.
 In accordance with this deal, the Czech First League will be called Fortuna liga from the 2018–19 season.

+In April 2024, a new partnership deal was announced with the betting company Chance.
+In accordance with this deal, the Czech First League will be called Chance Liga from the 2024–25 season.